The suspect in the killing of UnitedHealthcare’s CEO has eluded police for nearly a week. How long can he avoid being caught?

 “(With) the reality that he can never go back to a normal life the way it was before last week, all of those can result in very poor decision-making,” she added.

-O’Toole says the more investigators are able to zero in on the suspect and his identity, they will be able to examine details about his life that could be crucial to the case.
+As investigators zero in on the suspect and his identity, they will be able to examine details about his life that could be crucial to the case, O’Toole said.

-The suspect was spotted ordering a bottle of water and two energy bars from Starbucks the morning before the shooting, according to images authorities released.
+The morning before the shooting, the suspect was spotted ordering a bottle of water and two energy bars from Starbucks, images released by authorities show.

-Early Sunday, the FBI released new photos of the hooded suspect wearing dark clothing while sitting in the back of a taxi, his face partially covered in a blue mask as his eyes appeared to stare directly into the cab’s camera.
+New photos released early Sunday by the FBI and the NYPD show the hooded suspect wearing dark clothing while sitting in the back of a taxi, his face partially covered in a blue mask as his eyes appear to stare directly into the cab’s camera.

-Similar photos showed him outside the taxi, appearing to walk down the street.
+Similar photos show him outside the taxi, appearing to walk down the street.

 Authorities also hope someone who knows the suspect will come forward.
 The FBI is offering up to $50,000 of reward money for information leading to his arrest and conviction.
 The NYPD has added another $10,000.